irwinchyi/html/docs/nyu/prethesis/Week5.md

 The second idea is about building a community.
 For a lot of content we learned online, we learned alone and hoped we could talk with our virtual classmates and could ask them some questions.

+I wish the community could form a mentor-mentee relationship between our future designers and leaders who already in the industry, like creative directors and HRs.
+I bet this channel will be a better solution for HRs found next great designers.
+In the design industry and advertising world, I believe the experience is very important and the learning abilities.

+I had a conversation with my boss when I was an intern for an advertising agency, and we talk about the software are consistently changing and updating in recent years.
+There will always be new content that came out and replace the old one, so as designers, we need consistently learning the stuff every day.
+Here is the reason why I believe this could come in very handy.
+My platform provides a place for long time career advancement and learning that not only benefit the student but many people who already in their position.

 ## General Design Curriculum

+Here is some example about the curriculum that I talked about.
+I hope to design each individual path with different difficulties, like of curriculum in college that you have pre-requirement.
+But instead of pre-requirement, the general electives will be skippable here.
+There will be there different tiers of class.
+For example, as Motion Graphic Designer, the tiers will be:

+Stage 1: General Design, Design Foundation, Basic After Effects Theory

+Stage 2: More After Effects Class, Motion Graphics Foundation, After Effects Principles in Motion Graphics Contents

+Stage 3: After Effects Plugin, Cinema 4D related content

 ![](https://raw.githubusercontent.com/irwinchyi/imgbed/master/img/20210317172912.png)